 For example, consider this highly problematic piece published on Scientific American’s site: “The Creative Gifts of ADHD”.
 Many readers will conclude, “Oh, it’s Scientific American, so it must be true.”
 They forget that even venerable institutions are having to compete in the clickbait world.
 As a result, they compromise editorial integrity by accepting free content.
 The more clickbait’ish the title, the more the traffic.

-They also this tiny, hard-to-find disclaimer: The views expressed are those of the author and are not necessarily those of Scientific American.
+The website does, however, include this tiny, hard-to-find disclaimer: The views expressed are those of the author and are not necessarily those of Scientific American.